madacol/helical-milling/README.md

 helical-milling
 ===============

-A project that allows a common horizontal milling machine to COPY
+This project allows a fixed horizontal milling machine to COPY helical teeths from sample to target

+## Requirements

+- Electronic device using a PIC16F877A (Schematic Design provided in this project)
+- Encoder to read X axis movements
+- Mandrel moved by a motor
+- Compatible motor driver
+- 5-10V DC Supply